Today we will walk through the weighted average cost of capital calculation (step-by-step).

 T = Tax rate

-What is weighted average cost of capital (WACC)
+What is weighted average cost of capital and who uses it?

-A company can finance its operations through debt, equity, or a mix of both.
-The WACC measures the cost to obtain capital from each of these sources and calculates the total cost of capital.
+A company can finance its assets and operations through debt, equity, or a mix of both.
+The WACC measures the cost to obtain capital from each of these sources and calculates the total cost of a company’s capital.

-WACC includes all sources of capital including bonds, long-term debt, common stock and preferred stock.
-The WACC formula looks at the pro-rata cost of debt and equity capital, in order to take into account the different costs associated with equity versus debt.
+The WACC includes all sources of capital, including: bonds, long-term debt, common stock and preferred stock.
+The WACC formula looks at the pro-rata cost of debt and equity, in order to get a complete picture of a company’s capital structure.

 A company’s WACC is the rate of return required for a business to maintain operations.
 If a company’s return falls below their WACC, they won’t have enough cash to make payments on the capital required to operate.